-In Fig. 5.4 a few characteristic dependences of the related networks are depicted.
-Fig. 5.4 a shows that larger systems are likely to be more efficient, while Fig. 5.4 b shows that for larger networks the optimal configurations seem to fall into two classes with one having a smaller and another one a distinctly more hierarchical structure.
-In order to illustrate the variety of the optimal structures, in Fig 5.4 a number of typical examples are shown.
-These include smaller and larger networks (N=16, N=128), networks for smaller or larger GRC for p=q=0.2.
-For visualization we use the method described in detail in Sect.
+In Fig. 5.4a, few characteristic dependences of the related networks are depicted.
+Figure 5.4a shows that larger systems are likely to be more efficient, while Fig. 5.4b shows that, for larger networks, the optimal configurations seem to fall into two classes, with one having a smaller structure and the other a distinctly more hierarchical structure.
+In order to illustrate the variety of the optimal structures, in Fig. 5.4, a number of typical examples are shown.
+These include smaller and larger networks (N = 16, N = 128), and networks for smaller or larger GRC for p = q = 0.2.
+For visualization, we use the method described in detail in Sect.
 2.2.2.

-According to the above results, the structures of the obtained networks (Fig 5.5) are such that they possess the two, perhaps most important features of complex systems: a simultaneous presence of adaptability and stability.
+According to the above results, the structures of the obtained networks (Fig. 5.5) are such that they possess perhaps the two most important features of complex systems: the simultaneous presence of adaptability and stability.
 Stability is associated with the presence of a local optimum.
-Only significant perturbations can "kick out" a given arrangement of the participants from this favourable state.
-However, if the perturbation is large enough (the external conditions change significantly) the network can adapt itself and settle into an alternative, more optimal configuration that suits the new conditions better.
+Only significant perturbations can "kick" a given arrangement of the participants out of this favourable state.
+However, if the perturbation is large enough (the external conditions significantly changed), the network can adapt itself and settle into an alternative, more optimal configuration that suits the new conditions better.
 The efficiency of the hierarchical structure is higher than a randomly chosen sum of the contributions of the pairwise interactions.
-These features are in an analogy with those of the glasses including spin glasses.
+These features are analogous with those of the glasses, including spin glasses.